 Figure 10: Logo resized and repositioned

-Similarly, you can choose individual slide layouts and select the Hide Background Graphics check-box to hide the logo or any other inserted graphic from that particular layout.
-When done, access the Slide Master tab of the Ribbon, and click the Close Master View button located on the far right (refer to Figure 4, earlier in this page).
+- Similarly, you can choose individual slide layouts and select the Hide Background Graphics check-box to hide the logo or any other inserted graphic from that particular layout.
+When done, access the Slide Master tab of the Ribbon, and click the Close Master View button located on the far right (refer to Figure 4, shown earlier on this page).
 This will get you back to Normal View.

 - Access the Home tab of the Ribbon and, click the Layout button to bring up the Layout drop-down gallery you see in Figure 11, below.
 Notice that except the Title Layout, which has the prominent logo, the subtle logo is visible in all the other layouts.

 Figure 11: Slide Layouts with the logo added